 Photo Cred: Asad Badat & Sarah Hopp

-Shenequa Alexandria Brooks was born in Charlotte Amalie, St. Thomas (the U.S Virgin Islands) and raised in Miami, Florida.
-Brooks received her Bachelors of Fine Art in Fibers at Kansas City Art Institute in Kansas City, Missouri.
-Currently, she is pursuing her Masters of Design in Fashion, Body, & Garment at School of the Art Institute of Chicago in Chicago, Illinois under the mentorship of Nick Cave and Liat Stemad.
+SHENEQUA is a Caribbean textile interdisciplinary artist who received her Masters of Design in Fashion, Body, & Garment at School of the Art Institute of Chicago under the mentorship of Nick Cave and Liat Stemad.

 " You can never be great at anything unless you love it"- Maya Angelou.